XucyXi/XucyXi/README.md

 ## 💡 Philosophy

 > "Good code is not just about making it work.
-It's about making it maintainable, scalable, and understandable.
+It's about making it maintainable, scalable and understandable.
 The best solutions are often the simplest ones that solve the problem effectively.
-Although sometimes you have to go the rough way to get progress."
+Although sometimes you have to go the rough way to get progress done."

 ## 📫 How to Contact Me